MariaMontoya6/CRONOMETRO/README.md

 if you have never created a testbench before, you can also find tutorials on how to download and use the required programs

 * [Programs for testbench](./Testbench/Install%20the%20program.md)

+*Thanks to Professor Franco for still believing in his students and in the value of learning.*